 Here is the key point Forward-looking statements are not guarantees of future performance, and actual results could differ materially from those set forth in any forward-looking statements.

 Any number of factors, many of which are beyond our control, could cause results to differ significantly from what is described in the forward-looking statements.

-For a discussion of factors that could cause actual results to differ from those contained in forward-looking statements, see the discussions under the heading "Risk Factors" in Item 1A of Part I of the Company's Form 10-K for the period ended September 30, 2016, located on our website and filed with the SEC.
+For a discussion of factors that could cause actual results to differ from those contained in forward-looking statements, see the discussions under the heading "Risk Factors" in Item 1A of Part I of the Company's Form 10-K filed with the SEC on November 16, 2016, and in Part II, Item 1A of the Company's Form 10-Q for the quarter ended December 31, 2016 filed with the SEC on February 1, 2017.
 We assume no obligation to update or revise any forward-looking statements.